tracktownsoftware/VS2022-NetFramework4.6.2-WinFormsControl-RegistryEntries/README.md

 2. NetFramework3.5_Example - A .Net Framework 3.5 Windows Forms custom control example that shows Microsoft's "Toolbox Controls Installer" registry entry working in **both** VS2019 and VS2022!

 ### Folder NetFramework4.6.2_Example contains a .Net Framework 4.6.2 example of a Windows Forms custom control.
 Registry entries should populate the VS toolbox (using Visual Toolbox Installer) and inform Visual Studio the location of an external .design.dll file used for designer extensibility.
-Follow the steps below to see the NetFramework4.6.2_Example
+Follow the steps below to see the NetFramework4.6.2_Example in VS2019 and VS2022
 1. Open the DN462_WinFormsControl.sln in Visual Studio 2019 (you can probably do this in VS2022 preview but I have not tested).
 2. Build release configuration
 3. From the solution folder run DN462_CopyBinToTempFolder.bat (or copy files by hand) to copy bin output to the paths below: